Full-Time Upper-Year Admission

 BACHELOR OF ARTS (BA); BACHELOR OF SCIENCE (BSC)

-The Faculty of Arts and Science invites applications for a limited number of upper-year spaces in the Bachelor of Arts and the Bachelor of Science programs, both at the General and Honours level.
+The Faculty of Arts and Science invites applications for upper-year spaces in the Bachelor of Arts and the Bachelor of Science programs, both at the General and Honours level.
 To be considered for full-time admission, upper-year applicants must have a minimum cumulative Grade Point Average (GPA) of 2.6 (high C+).
 Some departments may require higher than a 2.6 GPA..

 DEFINITION OF UPPER-YEAR CANDIDATES